15 Proven Tips to Attract More Therapy Clients

 There are many ways to go about networking, so you’ll want to find an approach that works best for you.
 Some excellent avenues for networking are:

-• Connecting with other therapists and counsellors on social media
+• Engage with other therapists on social media by joining discussions and offering insights

 13. Join online directories